keven-deoliveira/EC444-Projects/quest-2/code/README.md

 Contains the html code to display the graph, developed by Keven.

+The html script formats the chart following the specifications given in the prompt.
+A function named updateChart is used to periodacally fetch data as the backend node script parses it and sends it in.
+JQuery is used to recieve the data.
+In the rendered chart, the three sensor datas are plotted in different colors as displayed in the legend.
+A break is placed in the y-axis since the thermistor readings are generally higher numbers than the ultrasonic and IR sensors (since the latter two are in meters).
+This allows for better readability.
+The x-axis simply displays the time that the data was polled.

 #### BrianCode

 Contains the JavaScript code that receives information from serialport, parses it, and sends to html.
 Developed by Brian.